liferay/liferay-central-test-2/modules/sdk/gradle-plugins-dependency-checker/README.markdown

 # Dependency Checker Gradle Plugin

-The Dependency Checker Gradle plugin lets you warn the users if a dependency in a specific configuration is not the latest one available on the Maven central repository, and eventually fail the build if the dependency age (that is, the difference between the timestamp of the current version and the one of the latest version) is above a predetermined threshold.
+The Dependency Checker Gradle plugin lets you warn users if a specific configuration dependency is not the latest one available from the Maven central repository.
+The plugin eventually fails the build if the dependency age (the difference between the timestamp of the current version and the latest version) is above a predetermined threshold.

 The plugin has been successfully tested with Gradle 2.5 up to 3.2.1.